ibmz-community-cloud/zAnalytics/README.md

     2. Enter a **new password** for your Analytics Instance (Spark on z/OS)
     3. Repeat the **new password** for your Analytics Instance (Spark on z/OS)
     4. Click **‘Change Password’**
+    5. This is your **'Analytics Instance Password'** that will be used for subsequent steps

    ![alt text](images/change-password-details.png "Change password details")